backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Miscellaneous.md

 > - Different versions of a single object can have different retention modes and periods
 > ---
 > - You can place a retention period on an object version either explicitly or through a bucket default setting.
 > - When you use bucket default settings, you don't specify a Retain Until Date.
+Instead, we specify a duration, in either days or years, for which every object version placed in the bucket should be protected.
 > - If your *request to place an object version in a bucket contains an explicit retention mode and period, those settings **override** any bucket default settings for that object version*.